pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 calls with stubs that return errors because the generated Go interface will require them.

-It should be also taken into account that Device Plugins API is beta.
+It should be also taken into account that device plugins API is beta.
 Introducing incompatible changes to it may not be accepted by the Kubernetes community.